mandrusiaks/SMToast/README.md

 ## Basic Examples

 SMToast is extremely simple to use.
-Below show a few of SMToast's convenience initialization methods.
+Below shows a few of SMToast's convenience initialization methods.

 ```swift